jasonbot/weblog/content/weblog/not-participating-in-advent-of-code.md

 +++
-title =  "Keeping Alive With Long-Running Sync Work in Python" date = 2023-12-03T00:00:00-08:00 tags = ["programming"] featured_image = ""
+title =  "I'm Not Participating in This Year's Advent of Code For Very Good Reasons" date = 2023-12-03T00:00:00-08:00 tags = ["programming"] featured_image = ""